-• if students are absent, I will decide with the hem when and how they are to make up missed assignments.
-Teacher S Signature(s) Date STUDEN T RESPONSIBILITIES • I will write all assignments in my planner • • I will bring home my planner and all the books/materials I need to complete assignments. • I will complete all my assignments. • I will show my parent(s) my planner and I will have all my assignments out to show them. • I will have my planner signed every night t. • I will place all of my completed assignme ents in the appropriate section in my binder. • I will bring my planner and all assignmen its to school. • If I am absent, I will arrange with the tea cher to complete any missed assignments.
-Student S ignature Date PARENT /GUARDIAN RESPONSIBILITIES • our family schedule allows adequate quiet time for my child to • I understand that even if my child attend checking for the completion of the daily ds the Homework Club after school, I am still responsible for assignments. • to me along with the completed assignment ework for the day, and has presented his/her assignment book nents, I will review my child's homework assignments with the areas where something has been assigned. • • oo long (and the child was putting in his/her best effort), or if I gnment because it was not clear, I will write a note to the Parent/G uardian Signature Date
+- I will write all assignments in my planner. - I will bring home my planner and all the books/materials I need to complete assignments. - I will complete all my assignments. - I will show my parent(s) my planner and I will have all my assignments out to show them. - I will have my planner signed every night. - I will place all of my completed assignments in the appropriate section in my binder. - I will bring my planner and all assignments to school. - If I am absent, I will arrange with the teacher to complete any missed assignments.

+Student Signature